jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f3cade94c6576e7f7b7953f
+id: 5f3cade9993019e26313fa8e
-title: Part 42
+title: Part 43
 challengeType: 0
 ---

 # --description--

-Now go ahead and change both the `flavor` and `price` class' widths to be `50%` again.
+Now that you know it works, you can change the remaining `article` and `p` elements to match the first set.
+Start by adding the class `item` to the other `article` elements.

 # --hints--